 - Horrible Camping Trip: Fred and Barney have to settle for taking their wives on this after losing their jobs.

 - Know When to Fold 'Em: One scene has Fred (dressed as a professional gambler; complete with Barney in drag as his "girlfriend") proving he apparently does not know when, as he gets greedy, loses (and blows both his and Barney's cover in the process) and manages to get both of them fired by Mr. Slate.
-This scenario leads to the scenario described under Broken Streak above.

 - Minor Disney Acid Sequence: The sequence with "The Bedrock Rock" qualifies during some portions of it.